A New Dataset, Poisson GAN and AquaNet for Underwater Object Grabbing: Introduction

-First, we collect and propose an underwater open-sea farm object detection dataset (UDD) containing 3 categories (seacucumber, seaurchin, and scallop) with 2227 images and manually annotated with boxes.
-To simulate the real underwater grabbing environment, underwater robots and divers were employed to capture images from a real open-sea farm in the middle of winter at great risk, because seacucumbers can only be captured at this time.
+First, we propose a 4K HD dataset and corresponding comparable results for further research.
+The underwater open-sea farm object detection dataset (UDD) contains 3 categories (seacucumber, seaurchin, and scallop) with 2,227 images.
+To simulate the real underwater grabbing environment, underwater robots and divers with a 4K HD camera were employed to capture images in a real open-sea farm.
+Then Poisson GAN expands UDD into 2 datasets: AUDD including about 18,000 images and pre-training dataset including 590,000 images.
+AUDD is an extension of UDD and pre-training dataset could make a detector better adapted to the underwater grabbing environment.
+When training detectors, we train them on AUDD with parameters pre-trained on the pre-training dataset.
+This strategy improves detectors significantly over ImageNet pre-trained models or randomly initialized models on UDD.

-Second, due to the inherent problems such as class-imbalance and massive small objects in UDD, we propose Poisson GAN to expand UDD into 2 datasets: AUDD including 18K images and Pre-trained dataset including 590K images.
-AUDD is an extension of UDD and Pre-trained dataset could make the detector better adapted to the underwater picking environment.
-Compared with existing GAN-based data augmentation methods \cite{Deng2017Image,Wei2018Person}, we embed Poisson blending \cite{Rez2003Poisson} into the generator to change the number, position, even size of objects in an image.
-Furthermore, we design a Dual Restriction loss (DR loss) utilizing a combination of content loss and region loss to generate more realistic images.
-Our proposed Poisson GAN can solve the class-imbalance and massive small objects problems in underwater object detection more effectively while others can only change image styles.
-When training models, we train models on AUDD with pre-trained parameters trained on Pre-trained dataset.
-This strategy improves detectors significantly compared with training with ImageNet pre-trained models or randomly initialized models on UDD.
+Second, to address the class-imbalance problem, we propose Poisson GAN.
+Compared with existing GAN-based data augmentation methods \cite{8962219,Deng2017Image,Wei2018Person}, we embed Poisson blending \cite{Rez2003Poisson} into the generator as the Poisson blending phase to change the number, position, even size of objects in an image and employ a network as the learning phase to generate realistic images.
+Fig. \ref{comparison3} shows images processed by each phase.
+Furthermore, we design a Dual Restriction loss (DR loss) which could supervise the implicit space features and the image-level features at the same time to generate more realistic images.
+Our proposed Poisson GAN can solve the class-imbalance problem in underwater object detection more effectively while others can only change image styles.